AndroidSalmon/Unofficial-Tot-Doc/Writerside/topics/First-time-setup.md

 Make sure that:
 - Tot!Sudo is placed at the bottom of your modlist, above any other Tot mods you have installed.
+- You are on a dedicated server.

 ## Accessing the Tot!Sudo Admin Panel

 The Admin panel is your go-to dashboard for all admin configuration for Tot!Sudo and any mods that use its framework.

-1. Enable vanilla Admin mode through the standard <shortcut>ESC</shortcut> menu.
+1. Enable vanilla Admin mode through the standard <shortcut key="$conan"/> menu.
 You will only need this once.

-2. Press <shortcut>Shift+U</shortcut> to open the Tot!Sudo Admin Panel.
+2. Press <shortcut key="$admin"/> to open the Tot!Sudo Admin Panel.

 > **Keybinds**
 >
-> <shortcut>Shift+U</shortcut> inconvenient for you?
-You can also open it via the <shortcut>ESC</shortcut> menu, or change the default keybind via the Sudo Client Panel.
+> <shortcut key="$admin"/> inconvenient for you?
+You can also open it via the <shortcut key="$conan"/> menu, or change the default keybind via the Sudo Client Panel (<shortcut key="$client"/>).
 >
 {style="tip"}